Modern Day Slavery Statement

 We understand that the issue of slavery and human trafficking is a global issue and we take a zero-tolerance approach that we will not accept slavery or human trafficking in any area of our supply chain or wider business dealings.

 This policy has been published in accordance with the provisions of the Modern Slavery Act 2015.
 It sets out the steps taken by Sydenhams to prevent modern slavery and human trafficking in its businesses and supply chains.

 Child labour MUST NOT BE used by a supplier.

 A child is defined as any person under the age at which the local minimum age law stipulates for work or mandatory schooling.
 As a general rule this would be anyone under fifteen years of age.

-The company’s Board of Directors are responsible for the implementation and adherence of this policy.
-They also ensure that adequate resources and training will be available to ensure that human trafficking and slavery is not taking place within our company or within our supply chain.
+The Company’s Board of Directors are responsible for the implementation and adherence of this policy.
+They also ensure that adequate resources and training will be available to ensure that human trafficking and slavery is not taking place within our Company or within our supply chain.

-We make sure that there is transparency within our supply chain lines and are always alert to any potential risks.
+We make sure that there is transparency within our supply chain and are always alert to any potential risks.
 If risk is identified, measures will be implemented, monitored and any relevant actions will be taken where necessary.